AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 The following sections list updates to API Mesh for Adobe Developer App Builder.
 Refer to the [Upgrade version](upgrade.md) for more information on upgrading.

+## December 02, 2024

+This release contains the following changes to API Mesh:

+### Enhancements

+- We have removed the SOAP handler because it is not compatible with edge meshes.

 ## November 19, 2024

 This release contains the following changes to API Mesh: